jonathanabennett/projectwarrior/README.md

 `tasksh review` focuses on tasks because taskwarrior's level of abstraction is the task.
 This is completely appropriate and should not be changed.
 While _doing_, "task" is the ideal level of abstraction.
 We may say that we're "working on our final reports", but what we're actually _doing_ is "writing the first draft" or "reviewing the data from the reporting period".
 And so a tool intended for use while doing must optimize for that abstraction level.
 But the task is too granular to be a useful level of abstraction for _reviewing_.
 For that, you need to step up to the project level.

-The purpose of this program is to use taskwarrior to track and complete your tasks (where the level of abstraction is optimized for doing) and use projectwarrior to review and manage your projects (where the level of abstraction is optimized for reviewing).
+The purpose of this program is to use taskwarrior (or other todo managers) to track and complete your tasks (where the level of abstraction is optimized for doing) and use projectwarrior to review and manage your projects (where the level of abstraction is optimized for reviewing).

 ## Roadmap